Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-opentelemetry-exporter/README.md

 ### Instantiate the client

-Interaction with Azure monitor exporter starts with an instance of the `AzureMonitorTraceExporter` class for distributed tracing or `AzureMonitorTraceExporter` for logging.
+Interaction with Azure monitor exporter starts with an instance of the `AzureMonitorTraceExporter` class for distributed tracing or `AzureMonitorLogExporter` for logging.
 You will need a **connection_string** to instantiate the object.
 Please find the samples linked below for demonstration as to how to construct the exporter using a connection string.

 #### Logging